juztamau5/retro3/support/doc/dependencies.md

 By default, you cannot access your server via public IP.
 To do so, you must configure firewall:

--  Ports used by peertube dev setup:
+-  Ports used by retro3 dev setup:
 ```
 sudo firewall-cmd --permanent --zone=public --add-port=3000/tcp
 sudo firewall-cmd --permanent --zone=public --add-port=9000/tcp